mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 cache grows we will just waste bandwidth and operations uploading the same unchanged files over and over again.
-This is where the `sync` command comes in, much like `rsync` it checks the remote to see if the file already exists and if it is different form the local copy.
+This is where the `sync` command comes in, much like `rsync` it checks the remote to see if the file already exists and if it is different from the local copy.
 Only if it is missing or differs will it upload the new files.

 There is one problem, S3 buckets do not support symlinks, which `repo-add`